-Famous beatnik poet and National Book Award recipient best known for Howl, a controversial 1956 poetic work.
+Famous beatnik poet and National Book Award recipient who is best known for Howl, a controversial 1956 poetic work.
 His other notable works include Reality Sandwiches, Iron Horse, and White Shroud Poems.

 He began a long-term relationship with Peter Orlovsky in 1954.